pixbi/duplo/README.md

 ### Factory Pattern

-The factory pattern is implemented at the module level to avoid having to implement it at the application level.
+The factory pattern is implemented at the module level to avoid having to implement it at the application level, as it is a common pattern.
 This is to simplify application development by offering only one way to do one thing.

-A module is instantiated by specifying a name to `require(2)`, as the second parameter.
+A module is instantiated by specifying a name to `require(2)` as the second parameter.
 Take the following example:

 ```js